lincolnpoh/github-learning-repo/README.md

 - "git merge --squash [Insert target branch to merge & squash]": This command will merge the target branch, into the currently checkout branch, as well as "squashing" (which literally mean to crush or squeeze something with force so that it becomes flat) everything commited in the target branch, so that the final result in the merged (checked-out) branch will only show the summary of "Merge branch [Target branch] into branch [Checked out branch]" in git log.
 Basically this is the same as merge, except for the fact that it leaves a clean git log history in the merged branch.

+- "git rebase [Insert target branch to merge with.
+Eg: master] [--interective or simply -i]": This command should only be done during the final phase, when we are done developing a feature inside a branch, ready to ber merged back into the master branch.
+This command brings up an interective window in Visual Studio Code, where we could see all the commits we did in the branch we want to squash, before merging with the target branch that we specified.
+In order to squash those commits into 1 commit, we need to replace those commits with the "pick" keywords inside that interective editor, and replace them all with "squash" keyword, and leave the final commit, which we want to produce the squash result with, intact.
+Once done, save the file, close the interective editor, where it will automatically bring up another file where we can customize the final commit message.
+If we want to stick with the default, just close the window directly.
+Finally, run "git log" to check and see all those commits within the branch we want to merge with the target branch, being "squashed" into one final commit.

 - "git rebase [Insert the target remote repo name/branch we want to merge from the remote repo with the local repo.
 Eg: origin/master]": Has the same purpose as merge, in we use it to merge two different branches.
 We usually use rebase when working with a forked repo, in our local repo, to be in sync with the upstream for the master or main branch.
 Before using rebase, remember the golden rule: Do NOT rebase any of our own repo into ANY public branches, potentially used by other developers.